Gregory4321/cooks_finest/testing.md

   - Below the form links to sign up or login - direct the user to the corresponding pages

-- If user is logged in and completed an order form before or entered default delivery details on profile page - form is prefilled will previous entered details
+- If user is logged in and completed an order form before or entered default delivery details on profile page - form is pre filled will previous entered details

   - Checkbox below form - when checked will save these details of the form as the default delivery details